 '''

-FILTER: fun Fun text replacements

 Spice the daily news:

-#

 s/microsoft(?!\.com)/MicroSuck/ig

-Note the (2!\ com) part (a so-called)

 '''

 Note the (?!\.com) part (a so-called negative lookahead) in the job's pattern, which means: Don't match, if the string ".com" appears directly following "microsoft" in the page.
 This prevents links to microsoft.com from being trashed, while still replacing the word everywhere else.